briansniffen/muchsync/muchsync.1.md

 notmuch(1).

 # BUGS

+muchsync expects initially to create replicas from scratch.
+If you have created a replica using another tool such as offlineimap and you try to use muchsync to synchronize them, muchsync will assume every file has an update conflict.
+This is okay if the two replicas are identical; if they are not, it will result in artifacts such as files deleted in only one replica reappearing.
+Ideally notmuch needs an option like `--clobber` that makes a local replica identical to the remote one without touching the remote one, so that an old version of a mail directory can be used as a disposable cache to bootstrap initialization.

 muchsync never deletes directories.
 If you want to remove a subdirectory completely, you must manually execute rmdir on all